 Invest Retirement

-6 Types of IRAs Every Woman Needs to Know About
+From the SIMPLE IRA to the Roth: 6 Types of IRAs you Need to Know About

-An IRA — a tax-advantaged investment account — is a woman’s ticket to closing the retirement savings gap.
+From the SIMPLE IRA to the Roth, IRAs can be a woman’s ticket to closing the retirement savings gap.
 Here are the main IRA types explained.

 If you’re a woman juggling multiple savings goals and stashing money away for retirement is anything other than your number one financial priority, just stop.
-We know your heart’s in the right place, but, sorry ladies, we simply can’t afford to financially shortchange our futures.
+From the SIMPLE IRA to the Roth IRA, there are key types of individual retirement accounts (IRAs) you need to know about to help you get ahead when it comes to your financial future.

 What’s an IRA?